 3- day Costa Brava Road Trip

-This was the perfect end of our road trip from Barcelona.
+This was the perfect end of our trip from Barcelona to Costa Brava by car.
 We left Begur and headed to the motor way.
 When we returned the car, we added 450 km to the car’s mileage, which doesn’t sound that much.
 The good part about the inland part of the Costa Brava is that all villages are small and the roads are good.

 You can easily see a lot of things, in a short amount of time.
 Of course, when you have long lunched, followed by siesta time and lengthy apperativos, then you might need more time to explore.